ADD CONDITION

 Side Effects

-Patients may experience a range of adverse reactions while using this medication.
+Patients using this product may experience a range of adverse reactions.
 Serious adverse reactions include severe sore throat, which, if it persists for more than 2 days or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, necessitates prompt consultation with a healthcare provider.
+Additionally, patients should seek medical advice if they have a persistent or chronic cough, particularly if it is associated with smoking, asthma, or emphysema, or if it is accompanied by excessive phlegm.

 Drug Interactions